(Updated June, 24th, 2017)

 that work well for you.
 Be sure to try various filter strength slider bar adjustments for each filter set.
 The sweet spot is not

 always the same from one to the next.

 - Allegro - This is the default filter set, with a nice medium balance between tremor removal and cursor snappiness.

-- Gaming - The snappiest filter set and one of the most popular.
+- Feather - The snappiest filter set and one of the most popular.
 If it is strong enough for your tremor it comes highly recommended!
 (Previously called "Gaming" prior to v2.3.2)

 - Adagio - This is a heavier filter set, less snappy than others yet powerful enough to handle the worst of tremors with class.

 - Classic - The original filter set from SteadyMouse v1 with a wide range going from snappy to decently heavy.
-It's an oldie but goodie.
+It's an oldie but goodie!

 - Artistry - Great for drawing pretty lines and curves in Photoshop.

 - Laggy - The most insanely heavy filter set in the arsenal, designed for magnitude 10 earthquakes and beyond.